 Section 6.
 Vice Presidents.
 The First Vice President shall assume the President's duties in the latter's absence.

 Section 7.
 Treasurer.
-The Treasurer will have charge and custody of and be responsible for all funds and securities of the corporation, subject to the direction of the Council; receive and give receipts for moneys due and payable to the Corporation from any source whatsoever, and deposit all such moneys in the name of the Association in such banks, trust companies or other depositories as are selected in accordance with the provisions of Article VII of these By-Laws; and in general perform all the duties incident to the office of treasurer and such other duties as from time to time may be assigned to him/her by the President or the Council.
-The Treasurer shall, with assistance of Headquarters staff, keep accurate books of accounts, which shall be the property of the Association and at all reasonable times available for inspection by any member of the Association, with notice.
+The Treasurer will have charge and custody of, and be responsible for, all funds and securities of the Association subject to the direction of the Board; receive and give, or cause to be received and given, receipts for moneys due and payable to the Association from any source, and deposit all such moneys in the name of the Association in such banks, trust companies or other depositories as are selected in accordance with the provisions of Article VII of these Bylaws; and in general perform all the duties incident to the office of treasurer and such other duties as from time to time may be assigned to him/her by the President or the Board.
+The Treasurer shall, with assistance of Headquarters staff, keep accurate books of accounts, which shall be the property of the Association.

 Section 8.
 Secretary.
-The Secretary will keep the minutes of the meetings of the members and of the Council in one or more books provided for that purpose and kept therefore at the Headquarters of the Association; and see that all notices are duly given in accordance with the provisions of these bylaws or as required by law.
+The Secretary will keep the minutes of the meetings of the Members and of the Board in one or more books provided for that purpose and kept at the Headquarters of the Association.
+The Secretary shall see that all notices are duly given in accordance with the provisions of these Bylaws or as required by law.

 Section 2.
 Term of Office.
 Each member of a committee shall continue as such until his successor is appointed, unless the committee shall be sooner terminated, or unless such member be removed from such committee, or unless such member shall cease to qualify as a member thereof.

 Section 3.
-Chairman.
-The President, in consultation with the Director, shall appoint the Chairman of each committee.
+Chairperson.
+The President, in consultation with the Executive Director, shall appoint the Chairperson of each committee.

 Section 4.
 Vacancies.
 Vacancies in the membership of any committee may be filled by appointments made in the same manner as provided in the case of the original appointments.

 Section 5.
 Quorum.
-Unless otherwise provided in the resolution of the Council designating a committee, a majority of the whole committee shall constitute a quorum and the act of a majority of the members present at a meeting at which a quorum is present shall be the act of the committee.
+Unless otherwise provided in the resolution of the Board designating a committee, a majority of the whole committee shall constitute a quorum and the act of a majority of the members present at a meeting at which a quorum exists shall be the act of the committee.

 Section 6.
 Rules.
-Each committee may adopt rules for its own government not inconsistent with these bylaws or with rules adopted by the board of Council.
+Each committee may adopt rules for its own governance not inconsistent with these Bylaws or with rules adopted by the board of Board.

 Section 1.
 Contracts.
-The Council may authorize any officer or officers, agent or agents, or the Association, in addition to the officers so authorized by these bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association and such authority may be general or confined to specific instances.
+The Board may authorize any officer or officers, agent or agents, of the Association, in addition to the officers so authorized by these Bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association, and such authority may be general or confined to specific instances.

 Section 2.
-Checks, Drafts, etc. All checks, drafts, or orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Association, shall be signed by the Treasurer or the Director.
+Payments and Commitments.
+All payments of money and financial commitments on the part of the Association shall be signed or authorized by the Treasurer or the Executive Director.
 Should both of these officers be unavailable, then this power shall revert to the President and after the President, the First Vice-President, other Vice-Presidents, and the Secretary, in that order.

 Books and Records

-The Association shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its members, the Council, and committees having any of the authority of the Council, and shall keep at its registered or principal office a record giving the names and addresses of the members entitled to vote.
-All books and records of the Association may be inspected by any member for any proper purpose at any reasonable time, with notice.
+The Association shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its Members, the Board, and committees having any of the authority of the Board, and shall keep at its registered or principal office a record of the names and addresses of the Members entitled to vote.
+The Board shall ensure that a qualified Certified Public Accountant is engaged to audit the Association’s financial statements and prepare its tax returns.

 The fiscal year of the corporation shall begin on the first day of October and shall end on the last day of September in the following calendar year.

-These bylaws may be altered, amended or repealed and new by-laws may be adopted by the affirmative vote of two-thirds of those members present and those voting by mail at the annual meeting of the Association or by three-fourths vote of the members present and those voting by mail at any special meeting, provided that at least three weeks written notice of the proposed changes has been given to the members of the Association equivalent to the giving of such notice.
+These Bylaws may be altered, amended or repealed and new Bylaws may be adopted by the affirmative vote of two-thirds of those voting Members voting in person or by ballot at a meeting of the Association, provided that at least three weeks written notice of the proposed changes has been given to the voting Members of the Association.

 Restrictions and Dissolution

 Dissolution.
-In the event of dissolution of the Association, the Council shall, after paying or making provisions for the payment of all of the liabilities of the Association to the extent assets of the Association permit, dispose of all the assets of the Association exclusively for the purposes of the Association, as the Council shall determine, in such manner as required by section 501(c)(3) of the Internal Revenue Code (or corresponding provision of any future United States Internal Revenue law) and in accordance with the statutes of the Commonwealth of Massachusetts.
+In the event of dissolution of the Association, the Board shall, after paying or making provisions for the payment of all of the liabilities of the Association, to the extent assets of the Association permit, dispose of all the assets of the Association exclusively for the purposes of the Association, as the Board shall determine, in such manner as required by section 501(c)(3) of the Internal Revenue Code (or corresponding provision of any future United States Internal Revenue law) and in accordance with the statutes of the Commonwealth of Massachusetts.